What is Root Canal Treatment and Is It Painful

 What is root canal treatment?

-Root canal therapy refers to the process where your dentist treats infection at the centre of the tooth.
+Root canal treatment refers to the process where your dentist treats infection at the centre of the tooth.
 This is usually caused by tooth decay, leaky fillings or a damaged tooth as a result of trauma.
-If the pulp becomes inflamed, the infection may spread through the root canal system of the tooth, if left untreated it can result in tooth loss.
+If the area becomes inflamed, the infection may spread through the root canal system of the tooth, if left untreated it can result in tooth loss.
 This is why it is essential to trust your dentist when he/she advises you to go through with this procedure.

 The dentist will numb your tooth and then remove infected tissue, clean, file and fill the canals of a tooth to allow the infection to resolve, thereby avoiding unnecessary tooth extraction.